opensvc/docs.opensvc.com/source/howto.getting.started.rst

         0,10,20,30,40,50 * * * * root [ -x /opt/opensvc/bin/cron/opensvc ] && /opt/opensvc/bin/cron/opensvc >/dev/null 2>&1
         0,10,20,30,40,50 * * * * root [ -x /opt/opensvc/bin/perfagt.Linux ] && /opt/opensvc/bin/perfagt.Linux >/dev/null 2>&1

-This means that opensvc software is installed.
+The OpenSVC agent is now operational.

 SSH Keys Setup
 ==============

-We need to trust both nodes in our cluster.
+Cluster members commnuicate through ssh.
+They must trust each other to do so.
 We will use ssh keys to achieve that.

 * sles1 will be able to connect to sles2 as root.
 * sles2 will be able to connect to sles1 as root.

 .. note::

-        It is also possible to use an unprivileged user.
-In this case, sudo need to be used for OpenSVC commands to run as root.
-Those commands are ``nodemgr``, ``svcmgr``, ``rsync``.
+        It is also possible for the agent to login on peer cluster nodes using an unprivileged user.
+In this case, the agent needs sudo priviles to run the following commands as root: ``nodemgr``, ``svcmgr``, ``rsync``.

 **On sles1**::